VietaFan/polytope/README.md

 # polytope
-An automatic testing program for debugging competitive programming solutions (e.g. for things like Codeforces, etc. where using pre-existing code is ok).
-In development...
+An automatic testing program for debugging competitive programming solutions.

-(The name is inspired by Codeforces's Polygon platform, and since I happen to be studying polytopes in my combinatorics class.)
+(The name is inspired by Codeforces's Polygon platform, and since I happen to be studying polytopes in my combinatorics class.
+Also the goal is to catch edge cases and corner cases where your program fails and polytopes literally have edges and corners.)

 usage:
 ** put the files ptcompare.cpp, polytope.py, and ptgen.py in whichever folder has your solution source files